Skip to main content

 The short answer: if you hit your deductible every year, insurance is cheaper on supplies.
 If you don't, cash is often cheaper after year 2.

 The longer answer depends on your plan.
 Medicare covers 80% of the Medicare-approved amount on CPAP supplies after you meet the Part B deductible.
-That puts your out-of-pocket for supplies at roughly 20% of the cash-pay price: about $212 per year at default rates instead of $1,058.
+That puts your out-of-pocket for supplies at roughly 20% of the cash-pay price.
+Run the calculator above with your plan's actual deductible and coinsurance for the side-by-side projection.

 But the calculation flips if you're on a high-deductible commercial plan and never meet the deductible.
 In that case you're paying close to full sticker anyway, and you lose the flexibility of shopping Amazon prices and timing your replacements yourself.
 A quality mask cushion from Amazon is typically cheaper than a DME-billed one even before insurance.

 There's also a hidden cost to going through a DME supplier: the paperwork.
 Most suppliers require a new prescription and compliance documentation every 12 months.
-If your sleep doctor charges for the visit and you're between plans, that's another $200-300 hit per year.
+Sleep doctor visits between plan years can add a meaningful annual line item; plug your local copay into the calculator if it matters for your projection.

 Our rule of thumb: